powerhouse-inc/powerhouse-docs/docs/academy/02-Create/01-ToDoList/01-CreateNewPowerhouseProject.md

 - Terminal/Command Prompt access

 ## Quick Start
-Create a new Powerhouse project with a single command,:
+Create a new Powerhouse project with a single command:
 ```bash
 ph init
 ```